vTv Therapeutics Appoints Biotech Industry Veteran Steven Tuch as Chief Financial Officer

 Steven Tuch, Chief Financial Officer

 HIGH POINT, N.C., Dec.
-13, 2022 (GLOBE NEWSWIRE) -- vTv Therapeutics Inc. (Nasdaq: VTVT), a clinical stage biopharmaceutical company focused on the development of orally administered treatments for type 1 diabetes (T1D), today announced the appointment of Steven Tuch as Chief Financial Officer, effective immediately.
+13, 2022 (GLOBE NEWSWIRE) -- vTv Therapeutics Inc. VTVT, a clinical stage biopharmaceutical company focused on the development of orally administered treatments for type 1 diabetes (T1D), today announced the appointment of Steven Tuch as Chief Financial Officer, effective immediately.

 "Steven's success in capital raising and business development, combined with his range of work in the life science and healthcare industry, makes us confident that he is an excellent fit for the position and our needs," said Paul Sekhri, President and Chief Executive Officer of vTv Therapeutics.
 "We anticipate that he will play a pivotal role as we actively prepare to initiate, then execute on, our Phase 3 trials for our lead drug candidate, TTP399.
 On behalf of our board and executive team, I welcome Steven to vTv."